wubuku/HyperBuilders_Hangzhou_2025/workshops/01_ao_fundamentals.md

 # Workshop 1: AO Fundamentals

-Status: In Progress
-Date: August 29, 2025
-Tags: Content
-Tasks: Workshop 1 Content Preparation (https://www.notion.so/Workshop-1-Content-Preparation-25dc18e690da8020bb0ae08d275e6ba9?pvs=21)

 <aside>
 💡

 Introduction to AO
-• Why: The need for persistent, distributed computing
+- Why: The need for persistent, distributed computing
-• What: AO as a decentralized computer network
+- What: AO as a decentralized computer network
-• How: Basic architecture and concepts
+- How: Basic architecture and concepts
-• Demo: Show Windows Task Manager analogy - "AO processes are like OS processes"
+- Demo: Show Windows Task Manager analogy - "AO processes are like OS processes"

 </aside>